Alstonargodi/Plan/README.md

    provide u more detail about the weather

-5. 5 days Forecast
+5. Location

-   Provide information about forecast to next 5 days
+   provide the latest weather based on your location position

 # :wrench: Implementation
 1. Kotlin
-2. Api
+2. Weather api provide by [Openweatherapi](https://weatherstack.com/) it's free but only for basic
-   Web service provider by [Openweatherapi](https://weatherstack.com/) it's free but only for basic
+3. Retrof

 # :book: what I've been learning through this project